hxtruong6/site-mate-fullstack-test/README.md

 # Site-Mate Fullstack Test
+ >
+ > SiteMate Fullstack exercise - Interview Round 2
 **Description**

-This project provides a user-friendly interface for managing issues within a project or team.
+This project implements a basic issue-tracking application, simulating core functionalities found in platforms like GitHub or Jira.
+It demonstrates the use of a REST API server and a client interface, enabling users to manage issues within a streamlined workflow.

 **Key Features**